codebar/tutorials/js/lesson3/tutorial.md

 $("ol#items li")      // list elements, within an ordered list with the id colors
 ```

-You can also use CSS3 selectors
+You can also use CSS3 selectors.

 ```javascript
 $("input[type=text]"); // inputs of type text